Who Are Quick House Sale Companies?

 We welcome any questions or comments to email@example.com.
 Our offices are also open Office (Monday to Friday – 8:30am to 5:30pm) on 020 8226 6901.
 Out of hours, you can leave a message on our 24/7 helpline number: 0800 044 3733 (freephone).

 What follows is a detailed breakdown of our operational guidelines that govern how we operate on a day-to-day basis:

 - Property Solvers primarily offers a quick cash house sale service.
 The Sales Manager will also discuss our Express Estate Agency and Auction service to clients that wish to know more about this service (see below);

 - Property Solvers Sales Managers will provide a service that is consistent with fairness, integrity and best practice;

 - We will not seek business by deploying methods that are oppressive or involve dishonesty, deceit or misrepresentation;

 - We will take special care when dealing with homeowners who might be disadvantaged because of their age, infirmity, lack of knowledge, lack of linguistic ability, economic circumstances or bereavement;

-- Property Solvers Area Managers will not buy homes from people who are in a mentally unstable or vulnerable position;
+- Property Solvers Sales Managers will not buy homes from people who are in a mentally unstable or vulnerable position;

 - We will never undertake business that would be considered dishonest, unethical or deceitful in the eyes of any right-minded person;

-- Clients information will be treated with the strictest confidentiality by the Area Manager and the appointed solicitor (registered at the Law Society and the Solicitors Regulation Authority);
+- Clients information will be treated with the strictest confidentiality by the Sales Manager and the appointed solicitor (registered at the Law Society and the Solicitors Regulation Authority);

 - As a company, Property Solvers will not release or misuse confidential information without the client’s explicit permission;